mecid/mecid.github.io/_posts/2020-08-05-menus-in-swiftui.md

 > To learn more about the power of toolbars in SwiftUI, take a look at my ["Mastering toolbars in SwiftUI"](/2020/07/15/mastering-toolbars-in-swiftui/) post.

 #### Selection
 Another excellent use case for a menu might be a selection option.
 Assume that you need to provide sorting options in the context of our file manager app.
-Multiple selection options fit great into the menus world.
-You can use the SwiftUI Picker view to provide various options in a menu.
+Multiple selection options fit great into the menu world.
+You can use the SwiftUI *Picker* view to provide various options in a menu.
 The declarative nature of the SwiftUI framework allows the picker to adopt the menu and display it inline.
 Let's take a look at the quick example.

 ```swift
 import SwiftUI